 We are proud that, in addition to helping individuals during the initial months of their post-treatment recovery, our aftercare program has become a foundational element of continued recovery for many individuals who have continued to participate for years after their time in residential care.

-We are also immensely proud of the fact that we offer a similar form of lifetime support, again at no charge, for the family members of men and women who complete at least 28 days of residential treatment at Serenity Knolls.
+We are also immensely proud of the fact that we offer a similar form of lifetime support, again at no charge, for the family members of men and women who complete our Foundation Program at Serenity Knolls.
 Each weekend, we host either an educational group or a process group for residents who are currently in treatment.
 These sessions are also open to program alumni and family members, including loved ones of current residents and of alumni.
 We also host the Partners in Recovery group every other Sunday.
 As with the Saturday groups, Partners in Recovery is open to current residents, alumni, and family members.